steve1066d/devore.tubs/service.md

+## Service Manaul

+### Diagnostic Information
+Holding down the Light and Jets button for 4 seconds will display some diagnostic information.
+It first shows the version of the firmware  (currently 1.10), and with each press of the jets button, displays additional information.
+It will show in order:
+1. The version of the firmware (currently 1.10)
+2. The number of days the Softub has been running without a power interruption or reset.
+3. The raw temperature of the microcontroller.
+It isn't calibrated, and is only useful if you have a previous value to compare it to.
+4. The temperature probe in tenths of a degree.
+This is the unadjusted value.
+   If the temperature is 100 or over, the value shown will be the temp minus 100.
+5. The voltage of the power supply.
+If the voltage drops below 97v (194v on 220v) the system will fail with the IPS error.
+If IPS is disabled, this is not shown.
+The maximum voltage that will be displayed is 117v (234v), even if the voltage is higher.
+The screen returns to normal after all values are shown, or else after 5 seconds without a jets button press.

 ## Service Mode
 It is possible to go into a special service mode to change various settings of this firmware.
 Please be sure you understand the ramifications of these